-Few things in life hold more value than being able to find that person who makes you feel so good that you actually want to share your entire life with them.
+Few things in life hold more value than being able to find that person who makes you feel so good that you want to share your entire life with them.
 While the wedding ring may seem like a very small part of the entire wedding process, there is no doubt about its significance and importance in the matrimonial union of two people.
-To help you find that perfect ring which will make her want to say yes even more, here’s a guide that won’t let you down.
+To help you find that perfect ring that will make her want to say yes even more, here’s a guide that won’t let you down.
+Royalty Free Photo

 - Sterling silver and platinum look the same to the inexperienced eye, which is a letdown, given the huge difference in price